liangwei93/roadtoOSCP/thm - 2021_05_02 Skynet.md

 seems like we are really going down the rabbit hole, let's go back to what we have seen from the nmap result. we could see that imap and pop3 ports are open.

+ENUMERATE SMB
+Anonymous IPC Access via SMB
+With an anonymous null session you can access the IPC$ share and interact with services exposed via named pipes.
+The enum4linux utility within Kali Linux is particularly useful; with it, you can obtain the following:
+• Operating system information
+• Details of the parent domain
+• A list of local users and groups
+• Details of available SMB shares
+• The effective system security policy

+enum4linux ip

 taking some reference from google
 IMAP and POP3 are the two most commonly used Internet mail protocols for retrieving emails.
 Both protocols are supported by all modern email clients and web servers.
 While the POP3 protocol assumes that your email is being accessed only from one application, IMAP allows simultaneous access by multiple clients.